Dyckman Street station (IRT Broadway–Seventh Avenue Line): Exit

 The station's only entrance is a station house slightly above ground level at the southern corner of Nagle Avenue, Dyckman Street, and Hillside Avenue.
 Because of the street layout, the northern end of the station house resembles a wedge in plan.
 The station house is designed in the Beaux-Arts style with concrete facades that are designed to resemble ashlar.
 There is a ramp and stairs leading up from street level to the station house entrance, which consists of a pair of arches under the elevated viaduct.
 The northwestern corner of the station house contains a plinth, which supports the northern end of the southbound platform.
 The western facade of the station house, under the southbound platform, has seven arched windows facing Hillside Avenue.

 Inside the station house, the ceiling is supported by large metal I-beams and made of concrete.
 The eastern side of the ceiling is below the track bed and contains an arched ceiling, which is about 5 ft lower than the rest of the ceiling.
 The north, west, and east walls contain a buff-brick wainscoting of Roman brick at the lowest part of the walls.
 The upper sections of these walls are clad with white glass tiles, topped by a green mosaic band about 12 in wide.
 The southern wall contains a 1991 artwork called Flight by Wopo Holup.
 It features ceramic relief tiles depicting birds in flight.
 For the 2013 renovation, Holup commissioned an addition to her previous work, with a relief-tile depiction of the moon surrounded by a band of white mosaic tiles.

 The space is divided roughly in half by a turnstile bank, with an accompanying station agent's booth on the eastern wall.
 South of the turnstile bank, within fare control, one staircase from either side of the station house leads to each platform.
 An elevator also leads to the southbound platform.
 The elevator is of a "machine room-less" design and is the first of its type to be installed in the New York City Subway system.
 The southern wall of the station house contains staff rooms.
+A second elevator ascends to the northbound platform.